cisco-open/go-lanai/README.md

 2. Add ACS endpoint (/saml/SSO)
 3. Add metadata refresh middleware that covers the above two endpoints
 4. Make the metadata endpoint and acs endpoint public
-5. Add an authentication entry point that will trigger the saml login process.
+5. Add an authentication entry point that will trigger the saml login process

 **logout feature configurer** does the following: